--A Task-Force ‘Repository’, which will look at further developing our online repository of education materials in order to tailor it to users' needs;
+- TF ‘Repository’, which will look at further developing the online repository of education materials in order to tailor it to users' needs;

-The JWG-EaS has also developed model curricula to be used by higher education and vocational training organisations:
+1. The JWG-EaS has developed model curricula to be used by higher education and vocational training organisations:

 2. The 'repository' of tools and materials is regularly updated with new information on initiatives undertaken by standardization organizations, education material, articles, reports, studies, surveys, etc.

 3. CEN, CENELEC and ETSI hosted the June 2013 conferences of the International Cooperation for Education about Standardization (ICES) and the European Academy for Standardization (EURAS).
 More info and presentations: ICES – EURAS